rackerlabs/design-system/_component_design/switches.md

 Consider the following best practices when you construct a switch:

 - Save any changes to the state of the switch immediately.
-Use a check-box or radio button if the user has to perform extra steps for changes to be effective (for example, if the user must click a "submit" or "next" button to apply changes).
+Use a check-box or radio if the user has to perform extra steps for changes to be effective (for example, if the user must click a "submit" or "next" button to apply changes).
 Use check-boxes when the user can select multiple items that are related to a single setting or feature.
 - The switch changes state when the user clicks it.
 Do not construct a switch that changes state when the user clicks and drags the button.
 You can include an animation that shows the user the switch behavior.
 - The text status is only one word no more than xx characters.
 Use words that clearly indicate the status of the option.
 - When there is a long list of settings, consider adding switches to a table.
 This approach provides clarity and enhances the user experience.